pizzabug/teeny-latent-diffusion/README.md

 # teeny-latent-diffusion
 A repository loosely implementing High-Resolution Image Synthesis with Latent Diffusion Models (2021) in PyTorch.
+Written for experiments surrounding permissive datasets and data augmentation.

+##

 ## Progress 🚧
 - [ ] Implement a Denoiser U-Net.